 In an effort to protect our youth and young adults against this epidemic, the USDHHS created the Tobacco-Free College Campus Initiative (TFCCI) to promote and support the adoption and implementation of tobacco-free policies at universities, colleges, and other institutions of higher learning across the United States.

-Trinity aims to join over 1,400 colleges in the US to become a Tobacco Free Campus.
+Trinity will join over 1,500 colleges in the US and become a tobacco-free campus on August 1, 2017.

 Let's start here, American Cancer Society Stop Smoking Quiz.

 The Safety, Security and Health Committee of Trinity University sought the endorsement of the President's office, Faculty Senate, University Staff, and Student Government Association.

 The policy is in support of the University’s Stratgetic Plan, specifically action step 4d, which is the commitment to holistic wellness.